anshuuu680/PackMate-AI/README.md

-# Embedly
+# PackMate

-Embedly is a document-based Q&A platform powered by **LangChain** and **RAG (Retrieval-Augmented Generation)**.
+PackMate is a document-based Q&A platform powered by **LangChain** and **RAG (Retrieval-Augmented Generation)**.
 It allows users to upload any type of document, generate embeddings, and ask questions to receive intelligent responses based on their uploaded content.

 ---